boldingd/EclipsePhaseContent/Locus.md

 > They can definitely help, but, like Gunslinger kind of said earlier, they're not always impartial or available.
 > There aren't a lot of them, so they can't cover everything.
 > And they're not always impartial; the low-rep can find themselves at a distinct disadvantage.
+> And they're not necessarily qualified, since they generally don't have licensing requirements or training programs or degrees or anything.
 > And you have to actually request them; they're not assigned by the co-op (like my mutualist co-op does), or built into every contract (like an-caps usually do).
 >
 > **Gunslinger\#MONOLITH**: The Extropian versions provides more "justice" to people who have more ability to pay, so I'll take our version.